srobo/team-emails/SR2023/2022-10-19-kickstart-and-kit-disclaimer.md

 those attending in person please arrive at 9:45am at [Building 46][B46] on Highfield Campus.

-The presentation, which will be livestreamed from there, will start at 10am UK time and last for approximately an hour.
+The presentation, which will be [livestreamed][livestream] from there, will start at 10am UK time and last for approximately an hour.
 This will explain this year’s game, the competition structure, and give an overview of the kit.

 The rest of the day will provide an opportunity for your teams to get started on your robots.
 For those in person these will focus on your kits while for those